hans-elliott99/hans-elliott99.github.io/index.md

 ### About Me
 - I am a master's student studying economics, interested in applied micro, econometrics, and machine learning.
 I hope to apply these skills to the study of humans and our interactions with natural and digital environments.
-- I am currently looking for opportunities related to applied economic research, computational social science, and data science.
+- I am currently looking for opportunities related to quantitative policy research, computational social science, and data science.
 - I enjoy developing my data science skills, and am eager to learn more about statistics and computer science.
 - [LinkedIn](https://www.linkedin.com/in/hans-elliott/)  &  [Résumé](https://hans-elliott99.github.io/Resume.html)